BHPriyanka/network-security/cryptography-app/readme.txt

+Cryptography Application

+An application to implement cryptography to encrypt and sign a file to be sent by email using RSA public-private key mechanism.

 This is the readme file for fcrypt.py file

 text.txt is the file which contains plaintext and is used for the encryption and decryption process.